 These fees are sometimes also called ‘composition fees’.
 More details about University fees can be found on the University's Fees and Living Costs page.

-For graduate students starting research study in academic year 2011/12 or later, the University will apply a termly continuation charge if additional time is needed.
-This will be £400 per term in academic year 2013/14 (the first year the charge will be payable).
+For students who started research study in academic year 2011/12 or later, the University applies a termly continuation charge if additional time is needed.
+This is £415 per term in academic year 2014/15.
 See more information about liability for University fees.

 For most students, fee status will be either Home, EU or Overseas, and will depend on the country in which you are ordinarily resident (not necessarily the same as your nationality).

-For more information on fee status, see the University's Tuition Fee Rates page.
+For more information on fee status, see the University's Fee Information page.